thindil/www.laeran.pl/linuxada/index.md

 * Debian Testing x86_64

 To see the full list of available packages please go to the [repository page](https://build.opensuse.org/project/show/home:thindil).
+To see the lists of all available architectures and distributions, please look to the FAQ section.

 ## Status